Old Town Transit Center

-Old Town Transit Center, also known as San Diego–Old Town station or Old Town San Diego station, is an intermodal transportation station located in the Old Town neighborhood of San Diego, California.
+Old Town Transit Center, also known as San Diego–Old Town station, or Old Town San Diego station, is an intermodal transportation station in the Old Town neighborhood of San Diego, California.
 It is served by Amtrak's Pacific Surfliner, the COASTER commuter rail service, and the San Diego Trolley, as well as numerous San Diego Metropolitan Transit System bus lines.

 The station is located at the intersection of Rosecrans Street/Taylor Street and Pacific Highway, adjacent to Old Town San Diego State Historic Park and the freeway intersection of Interstate 5 and Interstate 8.
 It is also located about two miles southeast of SeaWorld San Diego and Mission Bay, providing access to the northernmost beaches in the city of San Diego.
 Free parking (Park & Ride) for up to 24-hours is available in the Transit Center lots.

 History

-The Old Town Transit Center was built in the early 1990s, and San Diego Trolley's North/South Line was extended here on June 16, 1996.
+Old Town Transit Center was built in the early 1990s, and the San Diego Trolley's North/South Line (known until then as the South Line) was extended here on June 16, 1996.
 In November 1997, the line, renamed the Blue Line, was extended into Mission Valley.
 When the Green Line service was introduced with the opening of the Mission Valley East extension on July 10, 2005, the Blue Line's northern terminus was pushed back to this station, which also served as the Green Line's western terminus.
 During a system redesign on September 2, 2012, as part of the Trolley Renewal Project, MTS extended the western terminus of the Green Line from this station to 12th & Imperial Bayside Terminal and shortened the Blue Line's northern terminus to America Plaza.
-The Special Event Line was eliminated; and instead, the Green Line added cars and offer more frequent service to Petco Park, San Diego Convention Center, Aztec Stadium and Viejas Arena at San Diego State University when necessary.
+The Special Event Line was eliminated; and instead, the Green Line added cars and offer more frequent service to the San Diego Convention Center, Petco Park, Snapdragon Stadium, and Viejas Arena when necessary.

+As part of the Mid Coast Trolley Project, on November 21, 2021, the Blue Line returned to service the Old Town station.
+The Blue Line provides access to places such as the University of California, San Diego, Jacobs Medical Center, Westfield UTC, and the Mexico–United States border in San Ysidro.